Thomas M. Foglietta

-Biography and early career
+Background

-Foglietta was born on December 3, 1928 in a house on 7th and Clymer Streets in South Philadelphia, and graduated from South Catholic High School in the city.
+Foglietta was born on December 3, 1928, in a house on 7th and Clymer Streets in South Philadelphia, and graduated from South Catholic High School in the city.
 Foglietta's father, Michael, was a Republican committeeman, ward leader and clerk of quarter sessions who was ultimately elected to the Philadelphia City Council in 1947.
-He received his bachelor's degree from Saint Joseph's University in Philadelphia in 1949, and his Juris Doctor from the Temple University law school in 1952.
+He received his bachelor's degree from Saint Joseph's University in Philadelphia in 1949, and his Juris Doctor from the Temple Law School in 1952.
 After graduating from law school, he entered private practice.

-In 1955, Foglietta ran for Philadelphia City Council.
-Foglietta won, becoming the youngest person ever elected to that body.
-Foglietta served on the Council for 20 years.
+In 1955, Foglietta ran for Philadelphia City Council and won, becoming the youngest person ever elected to that body.
+Foglietta served on the council for 20 years.
 In 1975, he ran for mayor of Philadelphia, coming in third place to Frank Rizzo.
 Following his defeat, Foglietta became a regional director for the U.S. Department of Labor.

 Congressional career

 In the 1980 elections, Foglietta won in Pennsylvania's 1st Congressional District, running as an independent.
 Foglietta defeated Congressman Michael "Ozzie" Myers who had been convicted in the Abscam bribery scandal.
 Following his election, Foglietta switched parties and became a Democrat, stating "I belonged to the progressive faction of the Republican Party — a faction that is no longer in existence."
 In Congress, Foglietta concentrated his energies on foreign affairs and the preservation of the Philadelphia Navy Yard, which was slated for closure by the Base Realignment and Closure Commission.
 In 1985 a melee broke out at Seoul Airport when Foglietta accompanied South Korean dissident Kim Dae Jung back home.
 The two formed a lifelong friendship and in 1999, Foglietta received a South Korean human rights award for supporting democracy there, while Kim received Philadelphia's Liberty Medal.

-Foglietta later served on the House Appropriations Committee where he worked to secure federal funding for the restoration of various Philadelphia historic Sites including Independence Hall and Washington Square.
+Foglietta later served on the House Appropriations Committee, where he worked to secure federal funding for the restoration of various Philadelphia historic sites, including Independence Hall and Washington Square in Philadelphia.
 Foglietta was also well known for founding the Congressional Urban Caucus, a legislative service organization dedicated to promoting urban policy issues in the House.

 On election day in 1984, Foglietta successfully ran down a purse-snatcher after witnessing two boys rob an 84-year-old woman.